rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-08-10-opensource-here-we-come.md

 Mario is the co-founder of Fossasia and the founder of Susi.AI.
 He works as the Development lead and Fossasia summit organiser.
 He is also the founder of a startup named awaike.

 ### Supervisor

 #### [Vaishali](https://github.com/nerdyvaishali)

 She is an Open Source enthusiast and works as a Linux kernel engineer at Oracle.
 She is also a blogger and outreachy alumni.
 She motivates everyone to get started with linux kernel and also takes up workshops for the same.

 ## What we’ve done so far and the Road ahead

 Time indeed flies.
-We’ve already sifted through the large code base, understanding it, made small PRs here and there, learnt git, understand what a frontend architecture like react does and realise the effort that a community does in maintaining a project.
+We’ve already sifted through the large code base, understood it, made small PRs here and there, learnt git, understood what a frontend architecture like react does and realized the effort a community puts in maintaining a project.
 It was one hectic month!
 We are really proud of the progress we’ve made in our open source journey so far.

 We aim to solve more complex and core issues now and hope to bring in our own ideas to the project we are working on.
 Fingers crossed and full steam ahead!